 Elizabeth Greenberg, (MFA Committee, MFA Advisor, Professional Certificate Program faculty) Vice President of Academic Affairs, earned a B.F.A. in Photography from the Rhode Island School of Design and completed her M.F.A in Visual Arts at Vermont College.
 Elizabeth began her photographic career in New York City working as Arnold Newman’s studio manager and first assistant.
 After leaving Arnold Newman’s studio, she went on to assist many other well - known photographers, spending another four years working as a still life and food photographer.
 She then continued to work as a freelance portrait and editorial photographer in New York City and Pennsylvania.
 Elizabeth has been teaching at the Maine Media Workshops since 1994.
 She was the Director of the Photography Programs from 2000-2007.
 Elizabeth has also taught at the New School for Social research, Lafayette College (Easton, PA) and the Baum School of Art (Allentown, PA).
 Elizabeth is a member of the MFA Steering Committee, MFA Committee, MFA Admissions Screening Committee and is a Professional Certificate Program Curricular faculty member as well as an MFA Advisor.

-Howard Greenberg, (Chair, MFA Program, MFA Committee, MFA Advisor), Received his MFA in painting from Vermont College.
-He has taught painting, drawing, printmaking and 2-dimensional design at Lafayette College in Easton, Pennsylvania.
-Howard has also served as a senior-project juror and thesis evaluator at Muhlenberg College in Allentown and at Lafayette College where he has been artist-in-residence in printmaking.
-Howard is represented by the Schmidt/Dean Gallery in Philadelphia.
+Howard Greenberg (Chair, MFA Program, MFA Committee, MFA Advisor) received his MFA from Vermont College.
+He has taught painting, drawing, printmaking, and 2-dimensional design at Rockport College (now Maine Media College), Rockport; Lafayette College in Easton, Pennsylvania; The University of Maine, Augusta; and at the Baum School of Art in Allentown, Pennsylvania.
+Mr. Greenberg has served as a senior-project juror and thesis evaluator at Muhlenberg College in Allentown, Pennsylvania and at Lafayette College where he has also been an artist-in-residence in printmaking and has led seminars in Aesthetics and Visual Culture.

 Brenton Hamilton (Chair, Professional Certificate Program, Professional Certificate Program faculty) holds his MFA in photography from the Savannah College of Art & Design.
 He is the Chair of the Professional Certificate Program, Photography at Maine Media College.
 His teaching specialties include B&W Craft and Historic Processes and the History of Photography at Maine Media College.
 Brenton is an enthusiastic workshop leader exhibiting special care and interest in the teaching process and for his students.
 Brenton’s own work is inspired by the 19th century and has become a principle area of research and inspiration both as a historian and a printmaker.
 Devoted to the cyanotype, Brenton’s embellished images are exhibited nationally and recently published in the recent 2005 COLUMBIA JOURNAL.
 Current projects include publishing: ‘OBSCURA’ a quarterly magazine devoted to contemporary issues.
 Brenton is represented by Tilt Gallery in Phoenix, Arizona.